simplicity-js/simplicity/.github/DOCUMENTATION.md

 To get started, you can either scaffold the project with the [Simplicity CLI][simplicity-cli] or clone the [starter project][starter-project].

-To scaffold the project with the Simplicity CLI, first install the CLI as a global package with the following command:
+To scaffold the project with the CLI, first install the CLI as a global package:
 ```bash
 $ npm install -g @simplicity/cli
 ```